gem/oq-engine/doc/installing/README.md

     $ pip install -r https://raw.githubusercontent.com/gem/oq-engine/master/requirements-py38-linux64.txt openquake.engine
     $ pip install openquake.engine
     ```
   This works for Linux and Python 3.8.
-You can trivially adapt the command to Python 3.8, 3.9, and 3.10, and to other operating systems.
-For instance for Windows it would be
+You can trivially adapt the command to Python 3.9 and 3.10, and to other operating systems.
+For instance for Windows and Python 3.8, it would be

     ```
     $ pip install -r https://raw.githubusercontent.com/gem/oq-engine/master/requirements-py38-win64.txt openquake.engine
     ```
-  and for Mac
+  and for Mac and Python 3.8, it would be

     ```
     $ pip install -r https://raw.githubusercontent.com/gem/oq-engine/master/requirements-py38-macos.txt openquake.engine